S2E/s2e-old/docs/Howtos/Concolic.rst

 Of course, custom path selection plugins can optimize the selection for different needs (high code coverage, bug finding, etc.).

-A key optimization to make this feasible is to *never* call the constraint solver during the execution of a path and perform speculative forking.
+There are two key optimizations to make this feasible: (1) *never* call the constraint solver during the execution of a path and (2) perform speculative forking.
 Whenever execution reaches a branch that depends on symbolic input, S2E forks a new state regardless of the actual feasibility of that forked state.
 This avoids calling the constraint solver.
 Since S2E stores concrete values for every symbolic variable, the execution engine can